salmank255/deepsmoke/README.md

 # deepsmoke

-The dataset has been uploaded -- Note: the dataset is not in the orignal format there are some changes due relocation of main author.
+The dataset has been uploaded -- Note: the dataset is not in the original format (images from other smoke segmentation repo are added).